medilies/clock/README.md

 }
 ```

-**OPTIONAL:** https://medilies.github.io/clock/ Numbers have _Sarina_ fontfamily you can set it with the following CSS
+**OPTIONAL:** As shown in https://medilies.github.io/clock/ Numbers have _Sarina_ fontfamily.
+You can set it with the following CSS

 ```CSS
 #js-clock,